 The San Diego County Water Authority (Water Authority) was organized on June 9, 1944 under the County Water Authority Act (Act).
 The Water Authority’s primary purpose is providing wholesale water to its member agencies for domestic, municipal, and agricultural uses.
 The Water Authority consists of 24 member public agencies that are each represented by at least one person the Water Authority’s Board of Directors.
 The Water Authority is a member of the Metropolitan Water District of Southern California (MWD).
 Historically, the Water Authority purchased all the water it required from MWD to meet the demand of the member agencies.
 The Water Authority has been in the process of diversifying its supply.
-Pursuant to the Quantification Settlement Agreement (QSA), signed October, 2003, and its related contracts, the Water Authority is obtaining conserved water from the Imperial Irrigation District (IID) and will also receive water conserved by lining of the All-American and Coachella Canales.
+Pursuant to the Quantification Settlement Agreement (QSA), signed October, 2003, and its related contracts, the Water Authority is obtaining conserved water from the Imperial Irrigation District (IID) and will also receive water conserved by the lining of the All-American and Coachella Canales.
 The Water Authority also adopted a Regional Water Facilities’ Master Plan in 2004 that calls for further supply diversification.

 Water Authority takes delivery of water from MWD through five primary pipelines buried in two rights of way called the San Diego Aqueducts.
 The delivery points are located about six miles south of the Riverside-San Diego County line.
 From there, water is distributed through more than 279 miles of pipeline to Water Authority’s 24 member agencies through 119 service connections to serve 2.7 million residents in San Diego County.

 The Water Authority does not own any storage facilities.
-However, it does have storage agreements with the City of San Diego, Ramona and Sweetwater.
+However, it does have storage agreements with the City of San Diego, Ramona, and Sweetwater.
 It has recently implemented an Emergency Storage Project (ESP), a system of dams, reservoirs interconnected pipelines and pumping stations designed to make water available to the San Diego region in the event of an interruption in imported water deliveries.
 The ESP is projected to meet the county’s emergency needs through 2030 and will add 90,100 acre-feet of reservoir capacity for emergency use within the county.
 It includes the 318-foot-high Olivenhain Dam and 24,000 acre-foot reservoir (completed in 2003); a pipeline connecting the new Olivenhain Reservoir to the Water Authority’s Second Aqueduct (completed in 2002); a pipeline connecting the new Olivenhain Reservoir with Lake Hodges (under construction); a pipeline connecting San Vicente Reservoir to the Water Authority’s Second Aqueduct (under construction); raising the San Vicente Dam 117 feet to provide additional water storage (completed in 2014); five new pump stations; and related facilities.

 Yuima is served off the First Aqueduct, Pipeline No. 1 near Couser Canyon Road in Valley Center just north of Lilac Tunnel and receives treated water from Lake Skinner.
 Our water operators communicate with the Authority and make delivery requests twice daily following our estimated flow demands in excess of our local water delivery ability.
 Because these connections can access only treated water supplies from the Skinner Treatment Plant, Yuima’s total access to imported water is affected by the capacity limitations of Skinner, which has operated recently at or near its design capacity.

-Rainfall measurements are taken at the top of Quail Drive (Barrett) historical data until 2010, Rincon Ranch Road (Johnson) at 2,055’ elevation and at the Yuima office on Valley Center Rd.
+Rainfall measurements are taken at the top of Quail Drive (Barrett) historical data until 2010, Rincon Ranch Road at 2,055’ elevation and at the Yuima office on Valley Center Rd.
 (Appendix “B”).
 Rainfall over the past ten years, though only slightly below the long-term average for the region, has been insufficient to maintain static water levels in the Pauma Basin portion of the San Luis Rey River watershed from which Yuima draws most of its local water.

 Water Authority Board Representation

 Yuima is entitled to one representative on the San Diego County Water Authority (“Water Authority”) Board.
 Presently the District’s representative is Ron W. Watkins.
-The Water Authority in turn appoints four (4) representatives on Metropolitan Water District’s (MWD) Board.
+The Water Authority, in turn, appoints four (4) representatives on Metropolitan Water District’s (MWD) Board.

 Imported Water Costs

 MWD’s Skinner Filtration Plant, with a capacity of 340 MGD, serves a portion of the treated water requirement of CWA.
 Yuima began receiving treated water in 1991 from MWD, via the Water Authority’s pipeline facilities.
 Prior to this time, Yuima received raw Colorado River water.
 Skinner Filtration Plant was unable to serve Yuima filtered water prior to 1991 due to a needed cross-over pipeline between the filtered and the raw water lines and the lack of capacity at the plant.
-With the cross-over and the expansion of the plant completed in April 1991, Yuima began paying approximately $40 per acre foot more.
+With the cross-over and the expansion of the plant completed in April 1991, Yuima began paying approximately $40 per acre-foot more.

 Yuima also administers a Joint Powers Agreement between Yuima, Mootamai and Pauma Municipal Water Districts to provide fire protection services.
 Yuima was successful in implementing a Joint Powers contract with the State of California to provide fire protection services under the Amador Plan.
-This extended our ability to finance fire protection past the year 1985 when the voter approved fire tax was estimated to become inadequate.
+This extended our ability to finance fire protection past the year 1985 when the voter-approved fire tax was estimated to become inadequate.
 Yuima also collects fire mitigation fees from new construction which can only be used for capital expenditures related to fire protection, services which are currently provided under a contract with the California Department of Forestry.